-Mortgages in Spain are calculated according to a percentage of the property valuation.
-This is a buildings survey conducted by an independent company (not the bank as is commonly conceived).
+Mortgage Loan to Value’s in Spain are calculated according to a percentage of the property valuation or purchase price whichever is lower.
+This is a mortgage valuation conducted by an independent company (not the bank as is commonly conceived).

-An independent property valuation can be used to gauge a fair sales price for those considering putting their property on the market or for obtaining a re-mortgage from the bank (please note, in some cases the bank will insist on ordering the valuation).
+An independent property valuation can be used to gauge a fair sales price for those considering putting their property on the market or for obtaining a re-mortgage from the bank.
 Having a favourable valuation is often a good selling tool when marketing your property.

-Buyers often order a valuation survey to ensure they are getting good value for money from their property purchase or for the purpose of obtaining a mortgage offer from the banks (please note, in some cases the bank will insist on ordering the valuation).
+Buyers often order a valuation survey to ensure they are getting good value for money from their property purchase or for the purpose of obtaining a mortgage offer from the banks.

 When purchasing a property in Spain, it is very important to make sure you are represented by a qualified solicitor.
 In Spain, debts are attached to the property and registered at the local land registry, so it is highly advisable to contract a solicitor to ensure the property is free of debts and encumbrances prior to purchase.
 It is also very important to ensure there are no unregistered buildings attached to the property and your legal representative will be responsible for this.